 - More than two line-breaks (spacing between paragraphs) in a row

 - Unsecure images (http instead of https)

-Where Do Critical Messages Fall in the New Amazon Communications Policy?
+Where Do Critical Messages Fall in the New Amazon Messaging Policy?

-If you send a critical message via Seller Central, you will not be able to edit the subject line of the emails sent from Seller Central.
+If you send a critical message in your Seller Central account, you will not be able to edit the subject line.
 Amazon will deliver the messages related to completing an order.

 If you send a critical message using your own email client, include the word [Important], with brackets as shown, anywhere in the subject line.
 The email will not be blocked and you won’t receive a bounce-back message.

 |The following messages ARE critical to complete a buyer’s order:||The following messages are NOT critical to complete an order:|